SantiagoGregory/algorand_opcode_tutorial/tutorial.md

 As you might have noticed, we are importing from `contracts.py` at the top, as well as calling undefined functions `approval_program()` and `clear_state_program()`.
 Let's go make them.

-# 2. Creating an empty contract
+# 2. Creating and Executing an Empty Contract

 In `contracts.py`, create the following two functions: